own2pwn/app-osx/README.md

 *sub/folder/path/to/filename.ext*

 ###User status
-You can display in the console the current stored events and delete the set using the *Display current user* and *Purge events*, respectively, in the general menu.
+*Purge events* delete all the files from the Caches folder and release the event objects.

 This Mac OS X integration for PrYv uses *CoreData* to implement persistence to data.
 The following informations about the account are conserved from one run to another :